-The author also discovers polarities between the objectives of (Western) psychotherapy and Indian forms of psychotherapy, which is inspired by spirituality.
-The former aims at strengthening the ego whereas the latter is about disengaging it from attractions.
-This is the practice of anasakti.
-In the practice of psychotherapy Indian setting a large group of spiritually oriented clients can be dealt with effectively using the above approach from the scriptures.
+The author also discovers polarities between the objectives of (Western) psychotherapy and Indian forms of psychotherapy in spired by spirituality.
+The former aims at strengthening the ego whereas the later is about disengaging it from attractions.
+This is practice of anasakti.
+In practice of psychotherapy Indian setting a large group of spiritually oriented clients can be dealt effectively using the above approach from the scriptures.
 Many of these principles are inherent in yoga.
 The author further contends the idea that Indian spirituality takes the client away from worldly involvement.
 One does not have to avoid social contact for spiritual practices.
 Psychotherapy aims at strengthening the ego, while the Indian spiritual practices aim at disengaging with the ego.
-The former is meant for the emotionally disturbed whereas the latter suggests that the mentally unstable should be cautious.
+The former is meant for the emotionally disturbed whereas the latter suggest that the mentally unstable should be cautious.
 The spiritual path is not for everyone.
-However, she strongly suggests that spiritualism could be effectively incorporated into clinical practice.
+However, she strongly suggests that spiritualism could be effectively incorporated in clinical practice.
 Certain psychiatric problems may be solved better by using certain yogic techniques instead of psychotherapy as such.
-However, a word of caution is that Indian spiritual tradition is itself pluralistic.
+However, a word of caution is that, Indian spiritual tradition is itself pluralistic.
 Some ascetics like Carvaka have advocated materialism as much as the Western thinkers did.
 In Indian spiritualism itself there are many diametrically opposing views.
 It is said, "ekam sat bipraah bahudah vadanti.
 Truth is one, but the wise people describe it differently.
-This is core of pluralistic thinking.
-In the concluding chapter of the book, the author finally states, spiritual practices are not just for the treatment of disorders.
-This has wider implications.
+This is the core to pluralistic thinking.
+In the concluding chapter of the book the author finally states, spiritual practices are not just for treatment of disorders, this has wider implications.

-Counseling continues to remain one of the most fascinating subjects, receiving wide scholarship, both academic and non-academic.
-The common theme that runs through most of these chapters is the indigenization of the practice of counseling.
+Counseling continue to remain one of the most fascinating subjects, receiving wide scholarship, both academic and non academic.
+The common theme that runs through most of these chapters is indigenization of the practice of counseling.
 Her arguments are remarkably down-to-earth.

 On the whole, the book is scripted in a manner to reach even those readers, who are oblivious of the art and craft of counseling.
 The key ideas are presented with great simplicity, in common man's language.
 The style is highly persuasive.
-Therefore, this can be recommended for mental health professionals, students, counselors, and also parents to read and make use of the indigenized ideas of humane care.
+Therefore, this can be recommended for the mental health professionals, students, counselors, and parents.